General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Operator

 Ladies and gentlemen, thank you for standing by.
 Welcome to the General Motors Company Second Quarter 2017 Earnings Conference Call.
-During the opening remarks, all participants will be in a listen-only mode.
-After the opening remarks, we will conduct a question-and-answer session.
 As a reminder, this conference call is being recorded Tuesday, July 25, 2017.

 I would now like to turn the conference over to Dhivya Suryadevara, Vice President of Corporate Finance.
 Please go ahead, ma'am.